edaa-org/edaa-org.github.io/Context.rst

 to usage of JSON and YAML not being widespread back then.
 That didn't age well, as the INI format is rarely used in open source EDA projects.
-Fortunately, the main developer of pyIPCMI is willing to rework the codebase, update it, and split the abstraction layers explicitly to match the :ref:`EDAA:Model`.
+Fortunately, the main developer of pyIPCMI is willing to rework the codebase, update it, and split the abstraction layers explicitly to match the :ref:`EDAA:Concept`.
 Those modules are being reworked under the umbrella of EDA².

 *TBC*